2022 Oklahoma State Cowboys baseball team

-The 2022 Oklahoma State Cowboys baseball team will represent Oklahoma State University during the 2022 NCAA Division I baseball season.
-The Cowboys play their home games at O'Brate Stadium as a member of the Big 12 Conference.
-They are led by head coach Josh Holliday, in his tenth season at Oklahoma State.
+The 2022 Oklahoma State Cowboys baseball team represented Oklahoma State University during the 2022 NCAA Division I baseball season.
+The Cowboys played their home games at O'Brate Stadium as a member of the Big 12 Conference.
+They were led by head coach Josh Holliday, in his tenth season at Oklahoma State.

 Previous season

 The 2021 team finished the season with a 36–19–1 record and a 12–12 record in the Big 12.
 In the 2021 Big 12 Conference baseball tournament, the fourth-seeded Cowboys made a run to the finals where they fell to second-seeded TCU 7–10.
 They earned an at-large bid into the 2021 NCAA Division I baseball tournament, where they were seeded second in the Tucson Regional.
 There, the Cowboys were eliminated by third-seeded UC Santa Barbara.